git-package/compiler/README.md

 ## Run

+Just run the html file or use the command below.

 ```bash
 start chrome <your_filename_path>
 ```

 ## How to use

-When you run the script it will request the number. once input the script will output the numbers status.
+It's straightforward just enter your code then click "run."

-Updates will be released to improve the script.
+There will be updates in the future to assis with coding.

 ## License